asczech/2018-08-14-long_reads/_episodes/02-setup.md

 - "To know which tools to used and where to find the data for local installation"
 keypoints:
 - VM can be used after the workshop
 - Installing required packages on own machine may require root privileges.
+apps:
+-VirtualBox
+-Ubuntu
 ---

 For the workshop we use Ubuntu Linux as the main Operating System.
 We have created a VirtualBox image, including all the necessary tools and data.
 You are of course welcome to use your own Linux-based system.